 At just 21-square miles, Bermuda might not seem like the most obvious triathlon hot spot.
-But the island has turned out plenty of Ironmen and Ironwomen – including Flora Duffy, who represented Bermuda in the Beijing, London and Rio Summer Olympics in 2008, 2012 and 2016.
+But the island has turned out plenty of Ironmen and Ironwomen – including Olympic athlete Flora Duffy, who brought home Bermuda's first-ever gold medal.
 Flora also won the Xterra World Triathlon Championships in Maui.

 Here's her guide to the island's best running, swimming and biking routes, in her own words.

 Why Bermuda is an Ideal Triathlon Training Destination

 I’ll admit, I am a huge Bermuda fan and will always sing the island’s praises.
 There are few places I have been to that match the beauty of Bermuda, and I have seen a lot of places!

 It can get quite warm in the summer (May through September), but by no means is it unbearable.
 Early mornings and evenings are ideal training times.
 In winter, it rarely drops below 60 degrees, and I’d say the average temperature is between 65 and 75 degrees – perfect training weather.
 The water stays pretty warm, too.

 There are few places I have been to that match the beauty of Bermuda, and I have seen a lot of places!

 The Bermuda Triathlon Association is extremely well-organized, well-run and well-supported.
 So if you are looking to train in Bermuda and need some guidance, there are people available to help.